Automated Lay Language Summarization of Biomedical Scientific Reviews: Experiments

 \subsubsection{Intermediate pre-training}

-To compensate for the limited size of our training data, we added intermediate pre-training steps for the BART model before finetuning it for our plain language summarization task.
+To compensate for the limited training data, we added intermediate pre-training steps for the BART model before finetuning.
 We first experimented with adding labeled data for summarization task in other domains.
 We adopted the CNN/DM dataset \cite{nallapati2016abstractive}, which contains about 287K document-summary pairs, and BART is among the best-performing systems for this task.
-For simplicity, we directly used the publicly released version of BART that is finetuned on CNN/DM\footnote{https://github.com/pytorch/fairseq/tree/master/examples/bart}.
 Secondly, we tried to pre-train BART with an unlabeled biomedical corpus to expose the model to medical domain-specific language.
-We used the PMC articles dataset \footnote{https://www.kaggle.com/cvltmao/pmc-articles} that is published on Kaggle and contains 300K PubMed abstracts.
+We used the PMC articles dataset \footnote{https://www.kaggle.com/cvltmao/pmc-articles} which contains 300K PubMed abstracts.
 Following the BART paper, we corrupted these documents using several transformations, including text substitution and sentence shuffling.
-The BART model is then trained on the corrupted abstracts to reconstruct the original PubMed abstracts.
-Lastly, we combined these two strategies and train BART on CNN/DM and PubMed sequentially before finetuning it on our dataset.
+BART was then trained on the corrupted abstracts to reconstruct the original PubMed abstracts.
+Lastly, we combined these two strategies to train BART on CNN/DM and PubMed sequentially before finetuning it on our dataset.